tanmay-bhat/tanmay-bhat.github.io/content/posts/modify-span-attribute-opentelemetry.md

             ...
 ```

 As we didn't create this span manually, we can modify the span using two methods.
-I used span.name to identify the span,because all S3 spans start with "S3." like S3.ListObjectsV2, S3.GetObject, etc.
+I used span.name to identify the span, because all S3 spans start with "S3." like S3.ListObjectsV2, S3.GetObject, etc.

 ## Modifying span attributes using SpanProcessor